-Being a member of Sorella Forte has numerous benefits: camaraderie of a great group of women who share a passion for cycling, access to Sorella training rides and clinics, race mentoring, an attractive team kit, race fee reimbursement and sponsor product discounts.
+Being a member of Sorella Forte has numerous benefits: camaraderie of a great group who share a passion for cycling, access to Sorella training rides and clinics, race mentoring, a team kit, race fee reimbursement and sponsor product discounts.
 Membership also means giving back to the cycling community through volunteering and leading rides.
 Below are descriptions of what you get for being a member of Sorella Forte and what we expect of you to give back.

 Annual Club Meeting

-We know it is difficult for busy women to find time to attend club meetings.
-That’s why we only have one official “club meeting” a year.
+We know it is difficult for busy folks to find time to attend club meetings.
+That’s why we only have one official “club meeting” a year, usually in January.
 We strongly suggest you make every attempt to attend.
-Beyond that, we’ll keep you posted on important club matters via email throughout the year.
+Beyond that, we’ll keep you posted on important club matters via our Groups.io channels (set up as emails or digests) throughout the year.

 Bike Shop Sponsor

-River City Bicycles is our bike shop sponsor.
-As a first year member or Member in Good Standing, you are eligible for a club discount ID card that entitles you to a 15% discount on most products.
+River City Bicycles (RCB) is our bike shop sponsor.
+As a first-year member or Member in Good Standing (MIGS), you are eligible for a club discount card that entitles you to a 15% discount on most products.
 Discounts on bikes vary, so please check with RCB for specifics.
-Please respect our sponsors’ wishes and abide by their rules.
-Also, be discreet when you show the ID card when making purchases.
-Your current card expires September 1 of each year.
+Please respect our sponsor’s wishes and abide by their rules.
+Also, be discreet when showing the discount card when making purchases.
+Your current card expires January 31 of each year.